George Dudley

 Dudley was committed to implementing reforms for amateur hockey, believing that they were in the best interest of hockey in Canada.
 He was opposed to governments funding or controlling amateur sports associations, and supported the continuation of hockey and incorporating Royal Canadian Air Force teams into the CAHA as a morale boost during World War II.
 Dudley was described by journalist Jack Sullivan as a staunch and shrewd hockey official and a problem solver.
 Journalist Scott Young stated Dudley was a low-key figure at first who grew to prominence by his reputation as being a busy and able volunteer.
 Young further stated that Dudley was a forward thinker, and had the ability to listen to a conversation and find a compromise without forcing anyone to change his mind.
 Young credited Dudley for dealing with reforms to amateurism, and regulations on player salaries and transfers, which led to increased interest in hockey.

 Dudley was inducted to the builder category of the Hockey Hall of Fame in 1958, and was posthumously inducted into the Midland Sports Hall of Fame in 1996.
 He was made a life member of both the CAHA and OHA, received the Gold Stick award from the OHA in recognition of service to hockey in Ontario and the AHAUS citation award for service to amateur hockey in the United States.
 He was named to the selection committee for the Hockey Hall of Fame, and previously sat on the same committee for the Original Hockey Hall of Fame.
 He and W. A. Hewitt were made the namesakes of the Dudley Hewitt Cup, first awarded by the Canadian Junior Hockey League in 1971.

 Early life and legal career

 George Samuel Dudley was born on April 19, 1894, in Midland, Ontario.
 His parents were William Thomas Dudley, and Sarah Agnes Dudley (née Brown).
 His father served 37 years on the local public utilities commission.
 Dudley grew up playing minor ice hockey in Midland, but poor eyesight prevented him from a further athletic career.

 Dudley attended Midland Secondary School, then graduated from Osgoode Hall Law School in 1917.
-While studying law, he served as an articled clerk for William Humphrey Bennett, the Member of Parliament of Simcoe East.
+While studying law, he served as an articled clerk for the local member of parliament, William Humphrey Bennett.
 Dudley entered into a law practice in a partnership with William Finlayson in 1917.
 They established at Finlayson & Dudley, Barristers and Solicitors at 212 King Street in Midland.
 Dudley took over the firm upon Finlayson's death in 1943.
 He practiced law for 43 years as the town's solicitor until 1960.